ALEKS scores of 30 or higher reflect adequate preparation for college-level math. ALEKS scores cannot be interpreted in the same way as exam grades.

 Course Placement Scores

 You should select courses appropriate for your degree program.
-If your degree does not require a specific quantification course, you can meet your General Education requirement with any GQ course.
+If your degree does not require any particular quantification course, you can meet your General Education requirement with any GQ course.

 Your academic adviser will help you select appropriate courses when you are building your schedule.
 For first-year students, this conversation will occur at New Student Orientation.
 If you took calculus in high school, you should use the 76-100 column to understand your placement.